UtrechtUniversity/EEG-decoding/meg_models/README.md

 Summarizing:
 * When using Matlab R2019a, you need to install libsvm
-* When using Matlab R2017b or older, you need Python 3.6 or older
+* When using Matlab R2017b or older, you need Python 3.6

 The next step is to install the [Matlab Engine API](https://nl.mathworks.com/help/matlab/matlab-engine-for-python.html) for Python.